LAPD spent millions on 'green' electric BMWs used for joyrides to nail salons, day lunches: report

 One BMW went straight to a Yoshinoya drive-thru and returned to a police station, CBS reported.
 Another headed for Loyola Marymount University and picked up someone for a lunch date, and a third deployed to a nail salon for an hour-long manicure.

 CBS reported that its investigative team followed Annemarie Sauer, commanding officer of LAPD fiscal operations, as she used a department-issued electric BMW to drive to a nail salon.
-Sauer, who reportedly spent more than an hour inside the salon and seen getting her nails done, said she had "no comment" when she was confronted by a CBS crew.
+Sauer, who reportedly spent more than an hour inside the salon and had been seen getting her nails done, said she had "no comment" when she was confronted by a CBS crew.

 When CBS showed LAPD Deputy Chief Jorge Villegas video of the officer using a department-owned BMW to head to the nail salon, he said it “doesn’t appear to be” appropriate and promised to look into the matter.